 ☆ I will share it on my Pinterest account

-☆ I will schedule 2 tweets after it goes live.
+☆ I will schedule it on my LinkedIn account the day it goes live

 Contact form for guest posters